Thanks TFSA, we don’t need the Home Buyers’ Plan anymore

 How 20- and 30-somethings are able to save up enough cash for a down payment, in some Canadian cities like Toronto and Vancouver, is a mystery to me.
 That unsolved mystery stated, at least one program at disposal was and still is the Home Buyers’ Plan.

-The Home Buyers’ Plan (HBP) is a program that allows you to withdraw up to $25,000 in a calendar year from your registered retirement savings plans (RRSPs) to buy or build a qualifying home for yourself or for a related person with a disability.
+The Home Buyers’ Plan (HBP) is a program that (at the time of this post*) allows you to withdraw up to $25,000* in a calendar year from your registered retirement savings plans (RRSPs) to buy or build a qualifying home for yourself or for a related person with a disability.

 In a nutshell you can repay the amount withdrawn within 15 years and you can repay the full amount back into your RRSP at any time.

-Here’s why the Home Buyers’ Plan is not really a great deal:
+Here’s why the Home Buyers’ Plan is not a great deal:

-- You’ve received a tax refund on the money contributed to the RRSP.
+Problem #1 – You’ve received a tax refund on the money you’ve contributed to the RRSP.
+So, you will not receive another tax refund when you put the money back into the RRSP.

-- While you have up to 15 years to pay back the loan, you might be in a higher tax/income bracket when you do.
-Effectively you are conflict with a couple of core benefits of the RRSP account:
+Problem #2 – While you have up to 15 years to pay back the RRSP HBP loan, you are conflict with a couple of core benefits of the RRSP account:

 - You are borrowing from your future-self